kyuupichan/electrumx/docs/peer_discovery.md

 Electrum server should make another attempt to connect, choosing either the TCP or SSL port.

-On connecting it should issue :func:`server.peers.subscribe`, :func:`blockchain.headers.subscribe`, and :func:`server.features` RPC calls to collect information about the server and its peers.
-If the peer seems to not know of you, you can issue a :func:`server.add_peer` call to advertise yourself.
+On connecting it should issue `server.peers.subscribe`, `blockchain.headers.subscribe`, and `server.features` RPC calls to collect information about the server and its peers.
+If the peer seems to not know of you, you can issue a `server.add_peer` call to advertise yourself.
 Once this is done and replies received, terminate the connection.